cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/fieldmask.md

 $ kitex -thrift with_field_mask -thrift with_reflection ${your_idl}
 ```

-2. Create a fieldmask in the initializing phase of your application (recommanded), or just in the bizhandler before you return a response
+2. Create a fieldmask in the initializing phase of your application (recommended), or just in the bizhandler before you return a response

 ```go
 import (